About this Test

 Note: You can only take this test through a health professional.

 Whether you take this test or not is an entirely personal choice.
-However, if you do decide to take this test, you will need to involve your doctor or genetic councilor.
+However, if you do decide to take this test, you will need to involve your doctor or genetic counsellor.
 Results for your cancer test will be sent directly to your specialist.

 Collecting Samples for your Cancer Panel Test